 Flakie’s ADB GUI App

-Getting fed up with manually typing the ADB commands and numerous typos I decided to write a simple ADB app to do this.
+Getting fed up with manually typing the ADB commands and numerous typos when connecting to Firestick 4K devices, I decided to write a simple ADB GUI application.

 I used C# to do this using Microsoft Visual Studio 2019.